planning logistics

 For the parent-side etiquette guide, see How to RSVP to a Kids Birthday Party.

-How to reduce late RSVPs next time
+How to reduce late birthday RSVPs next time

 Late replies never disappear completely, but you can reduce them by making the RSVP easier.